shsajjadi/OctaveCoder/README.md

 - 'upgrade'    :   false (default) | true;

-Used in combination with 'dynamic' mode to udgrade the cache for any possible change in the dependency of the previously created .oct files.
+Used in combination with 'dynamic' mode to upgrade the cache for any possible change in the dependency of the previously created .oct files.
 The default value is false.

 - 'KeepSource' :   false (default) | true